CharlesAD/BBC_Assessment_Blackjack/README.md

 2) There is only one dealer and one player

+3) If the Dealer's total is 16 or less they must draw and if it is 17 or more they must stand

-3) The dealer cannot "Hit" or "Stay".
+4) The dealer cannot "Hit" or "Stay".
 One the player is capable of this

-4) The player can "Hit" or "Stay" as many times as they would like
+5) The player can "Hit" or "Stay" as many times as they would like

-5) Once you have decided the value of your Ace card you cannot change it
+6) Once you have decided the value of your Ace card you cannot change it

-6) If both the Dealer and The Player hit 21 the game ends in a draw
+7) If both the Dealer and The Player hit 21 the game ends in a draw